pagkly/Zed/Investopedia3/Proof of Funds (POF).md

 ## Understanding Proof of Funds (POF)

 When an individual or entity is making a large purchase, such as buying a home, the seller usually requires proof of funds.
 This ensures not only that the buyer has the money available to make the purchase, but also has legal access to the funds, as the proof of funds comes from a verified authority, such as a bank.
-Particularly for the purchase of a home, the seller and/or mortgage company wants to see if you have enough money for the [down payment](https://www.investopedia.com/terms/d/down_payment.asp) and the [closing costs](https://www.investopedia.com/terms/c/closingcosts.asp).
+Particularly for the purchase of a home, the seller and/or mortgage company wants to see if you have enough money for the [[down payment]](https://www.investopedia.com/terms/d/down_payment.asp) and the [[closing costs]](https://www.investopedia.com/terms/c/closingcosts.asp).

-It's important to note that in the majority of instances, the proof of funds must refer to [liquid](https://www.investopedia.com/terms/l/liquidasset.asp) capital, primarily cash.
-Certain investments, such as retirement accounts, [mutual fund](https://www.investopedia.com/terms/m/mutualfund.asp) accounts, and life insurance, do not qualify as proof of funds.
+It's important to note that in the majority of instances, the proof of funds must refer to [[liquid]](https://www.investopedia.com/terms/l/liquidasset.asp) capital, primarily cash.
+Certain investments, such as retirement accounts, [[mutual fund]](https://www.investopedia.com/terms/m/mutualfund.asp) accounts, and life insurance, do not qualify as proof of funds.

 ## Requirements of a Proof of Funds (POF) Document